dhrutibhudia97/Battleship-Game/README.md

 4) Linked the Heruko app to the GitHub repository "Battleship-Game"
 5) Clicked on "Manually Deploy"

-https://battleship-game-db.herokuapp.com/
+Link to live version of this project on the Heroku app: https://battleship-game-db.herokuapp.com/

 ### Steps for cloning branch